 Where is Snowdonia Wales?

 The below Snowdonia, Wales map outlines the boundaries of Snowdonia National Park.
-If you’re wondering where is Snowdonia in Wales, you’ll see that it’s in north western Wales and is full of lakes, beaches and woodland to explore.
+If you’re wondering where is Snowdonia in Wales, you’ll see that it’s in north west Wales and is full of lakes, beaches and woodland to explore.

 Best things to do in Snowdonia National Park